barisates/docker-registry-server/README.md

 - Goto root directory.
 - Create `root/certs` directory and copy the *.crt* and *.key*  files into the directory.
-- Run the docker registry server container with certificate files. *(If the docker registry image is not installed, it will be pull automatically.)*
+- Deploy the docker registry server container with certificate files. *(If the docker registry image is not installed, it will be pull automatically.)*

 ```bash
 docker run -d \